 Chatbots can provide 24-hour service, and they can limit costs because they can handle customer issues without requiring an actual customer service agent.
 Companies can hire fewer customer service reps and lower their operational costs.

 How to Enhance Your Marketing Efforts With Machine Learning

 The next step is to integrate the machine learning applications into everyday operations.
-As with all technical solutions for businesses, this process involves teaching employees the technical aspects of using machine learning and, in the case of marketing, how to apply what machine learning provides to existing practices and strategies.
+As with all technical solutions for businesses, this process involves teaching employees the technical aspects and, in the case of marketing, how to apply what it provides to existing practices and strategies.

 IT employees, data scientists, programmers, or outside contractors will handle most of the technical aspects of machine learning for a marketing department.
 Most training, therefore, will involve making marketing personnel aware of the tools that they now have at their disposal when creating marketing campaigns, testing advertising, and measuring results.

 Machine learning is a data-intensive undertaking.
 A cloud-based system provides the best infrastructure for combining machine learning with marketing analytics.

 In the cloud, you can easily collect data from different sources and store it in one centralized place.
 All members of the marketing team can access the data from their offices or remotely on other devices.
 This easy access can increase productivity and make collaboration between people in different locations possible.